Rajas2706/Solving-1D-burger-equation-using-PINNs/README.md

 ## 🧪 About
 > The PINN model learns the solution u(t,x) of the Burgers' equation:

  ### ∂u/∂t + u ∂u/∂x = ν ∂²u/∂x²
- -
-where ν is the kinematic viscosity.
+ >where ν is the kinematic viscosity.
 The neural network is trained with physics constraints encoded as loss functions to satisfy the PDE, initial and boundary conditions.
 ---
 ## 🖥️ Installation